jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-ask-for-angela.md

 description: Our feature on the launch of the "Ask for Angela" initiative in Sydney
 featuredImage: /img/ask-for-angela-generic-poster-a4.png
 ---
-_Ahead of the launch of the "Ask for Angela" initiative in Sydney, _[_Rave Reviewz_](magazine.ravereviewz.net)_' Danielle Duchesne gives her thoughts on sexual harassment in clubs and the campaign itself. _
+_Ahead of the launch of the "Ask for Angela" initiative in Sydney, [Rave Reviewz](magazine.ravereviewz.net)' Danielle Duchesne gives her thoughts on sexual harassment in clubs and the campaign itself._

 _Warning: This article contains descriptions of harassment in nightclubs._